 John has worked in theatre since 2002.
-Of late John has been working on a series of science fiction one-man-shows that redefine solo performance by playing with and sometimes discarding the tools of traditional theatre.
+Of late John has been working on a series of one-man-shows that redefine solo performance by playing with and sometimes discarding the tools of traditional theatre.
 His work is often non-narrative and makes use of digital technology.
 He has devised and performed in durational pieces most notably the 24-hour nonstop ARTIST SCIENTIST PRIEST.
-His shows can incorporate social media and as such can be experienced simultaneously online and onstage.
+His shows often incorporate social media and as such can be experienced simultaneously online and onstage.

 Out of Decision Problem [Good Time for Questions] came ARTIST SCIENTIST PRIEST, a 24-hour nonstop one-man-show that charts the origin and rise of homo sapiens.
-John performed this challenging play at Tiger Dublin Fringe 2014 and Galway Theatre Festival 2015.
+John performed this challenging play at Dublin Fringe Festival 2014 and Galway Theatre Festival 2015.

 In 2016 John began development of a new show that investigated tea-drinking cultures of Ireland, Sri Lanka, Japan and China.
-Incorporating a live score by Aengus Hackett, Tea premiered at GTF 2017.
+Incorporating a live score by Aengus Hackett.
+Tea premiered at GTF 2017.

 Aside from his own shows John has acted and devised with other theatremakers and companies including Moonfish Theatre (Tromluí Phinocchio / Pinocchio — A Nightmare, 2013 & After The End, 2008) Theatrecorp (Measure for Measure, 2013 & The Caucasian Chalk Circle, 2010), Side-Show Theatre (King Alfred: A Mystery Play, 2012), Waterdonkey Theatre (Happening, 2011 & The Very Best of John Lennon, 2011), Suantraí (Too Much of Nothing, 2010 & Ashes to Ashes, 2009), Mephisto Theatre (Dystance, 2008) and 3rd Condition Theatre (Knockdoubt, 2002).